Bhagavad Gita Chapter 4 Verse 12 Meaning

 What is the main idea of Bhagavad Gita 4.12?

 Those who long for success in action in this world sacrifice to the gods; for success is quickly attained by men through action.
-This verse emphasizes knowledge with clarity and purpose.
+The teaching here extends the chapter's central concern with spiritual sacrifice.
+Classical commentators have noted how this verse bridges philosophical understanding...

 How can I apply Bhagavad Gita 4.12 in daily life?